What is a contact center software?

 Discover on your own

-Real-time call monitoring enables listening to agents’ calls in real time in order to monitor their performance and ensure the quality standards are being met.
-It also assists in training of new agents, both working from home or in the office.
+Real-time call monitoring enables listening to agents’ calls in real-time.
+Thus, you can monitor their performance and ensure the quality standards are being met.
+It also assists in the training of new agents, both working from home or in the office.
 This is a feature not usually found in free call center software.

-Though the two terms ‘call center’ and ‘contact center’ are very often used interchangeably, yet they are two distinct models for business communication and customer service.
-When it comes down to it, the primary difference between the two is that call centers handle voice communications, while contact centers handle all communications.
+Call center and Contact center are very often used interchangeably.
+When it comes down to it, the primary difference between the two is that; call centers handle voice communications, while contact centers handle all communications.